2. Numeric vectors#

 ,Z

-,integer indexes with letters
+,integer indexes by letters

 i